learn-co-students/rails-bootstrap-theme-tutorial-ios-0216/README.md

 ![ERB Names](/images/Screen Shot 2015-08-28 at 1.57.38 PM.png)

-Now, we can hover over our kittens in the gallery to get their ID's!
+Now, we can hover over our kittens in the gallery to get their IDs!

 ![Cat 1](/images/Screen Shot 2015-08-28 at 1.58.05 PM.png)